- Online Shopping Statistics – Do the Numbers Count?

 - Clothing is the leading online vertical

 Besides the large clothing companies, many smaller online clothing retailers are growing faster than Amazon.
-Many are digitally native and vertically integrated, which means that they control every step along the way from clothing design to direct purchases to consumers.
+In addition, many are digitally native and vertically integrated, which means that they control every step along the way from clothing design to direct purchases to consumers.

 59% of U.S. shoppers bought online clothing, with books, movies, music & games, shoes, and consumer electronics close behind.